-The purpose of this short paper is to illustrate the possibility of conflict in a world in which complete information is available and society can commit to divisible transfers among all potentially warring groups.
+The purpose of this paper is to illustrate the possibility of conflict in a world in which complete information is available and society can commit to divisible transfers among all potentially warring groups.
 The difficulty in preventing conflict arises from the possibility that there may be several conflictual divisions of society, each based on a different marker, such as class, geography, religion, or ethnicity.
 Because conflict is inefficient, society can arrange - for every potential conflict - a set of transfers that Pareto-dominate the expected payoffs under that conflict.
-But it may be unable to find an arrangement that simultaneously prevents all such conflicts.
+But it may be unable to find an arrangement that simultaneously prevents all such threats to peace.

 The paper considers two sorts of conflicts: one over private resources that can be divided up and shared (such as oil revenues), and the other over public goods (such as religious supremacy).
-A central goal is to show that these two sorts of potential conflicts have very different implications for political stability.
-Under the assumption that a variety of possible divisions are available, I show that the existence of private and divisible resources is likely to result in conflict.
-In contrast, if all resources are used for the production of public goods, a variety of potential divisions in society actually makes for stability.
+A central goal is to show that these two sorts of potential conflicts have different implications for political stability.
+Under the assumption that a variety of markers is available, I show that the existence of contested private resources is likely to result in conflict.
+In contrast, if all contested resources are used to produce public goods, a variety of potential divisions in society makes for stability.
 This is the crux of Propositions 1-3.

-My arguments rely on the potential multiplicity of conflictual markers within any given society, a topic that has received some attention in recent work (Robinson (2001), Esteban and Ray (2008)).
+My arguments rely on the potential multiplicity of conflictual markers within any given society, a topic that has received some limited attention (Robinson 2001, Esteban and Ray 2008).
 For instance, it may be that society can set up institutions that can adequately deal with the question of class conflict, only to be confronted by threats from a religious or geographical subgroup.
-In India
+In India, several groups have challenged the center in conflictual situations: a casual list would include fundamentalists (both Hindus and Muslims), revolutionary groups based on class (such as the Naxalites), high-caste groups, the scheduled castes, geographical areas such as the North East States or the Punjab, agricultural labor, farmer groups, trade unions, industrial lobbies, and so on.